 In order to ensure integrity of the NRHA programs, participation in NRHA approved shows requires an NRHA Membership for exhibitors and owners, as well as a valid Competition License for horses.
 Check out Before You Show to see what you need to do to compete in this hot equine sport.

 NRHA has flourished over the past two decades.
-Membership numbers have continued to grow and now surpass 15,000; including more than 1,400 youth members.
+Membership numbers have continued to grow, almost surpassing 15,000; including more than 1,400 youth members.
 There are currently over 1,200 NRHA approved shows and more than 150 Entry Level Reining events held around the world each year.
 NRHA shows pay out more than $13 million in competition purses annually with the winner of the NRHA Open Futurity taking home $150,000.

 The NRHA Executive Committee has aligned with other worldwide equine associations to accomplish common goals and to move the sport of reining into the international arena.
 In 1988, Americana became the first show in Europe to be NRHA approved.
 Gaining acceptance as the first western discipline of the United States Equestrian Team (USET) in 1998 marked an important milestone in the history of reining, the western horse, and NRHA.
 In 2000, the Federation Equestre International (FEI) accepted reining for international competition, and reining was approved as the first western discipline to be inducted into the World Equestrian Games in 2002.
 Today, NRHA is continuing their efforts to expand the sport of reining across all borders.

 Video: MEDIA SCENE by Maurizio Di Simone